 However, Adobe Stock makes its photos available to buyers largely through discounted subscription plans that give users the ability to upload between three and several hundred images a month.
 That means that photographers who sell through the site are likely to earn between 33 cents and 3.30 for any individual sale.

-If your photos prove popular and are uploaded frequently, that can still provide decent royalty payments.
+If your photos prove popular and are uploaded frequently, Adobe Stock’s volume can still produce decent royalty payments.
 But to compete with the thousands of other photos on the site, your art needs to be extraordinary.
-That said, Adobe Stock does not limit your rights to sell your photos elsewhere.
-So you can consider the site just one of many stock photo options in your quiver.

 Want to try Adobe Stock?